tkn-tub/ns3-gym/src/wave/doc/wave.rst

 4. SetChannelManager and GetChannelManager

   class ``ns3::ChannelManager`` is a WAVE channel set which contains valid WAVE channel numbers.
-Morever, the tx information in this channel set such as data rate and tx power level is used for transmitting management frames.
+Moreover, the tx information in this channel set such as data rate and tx power level is used for transmitting management frames.

 5. SetVsaManager and GetVsaManager